home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Label selector

-The label selector shows a label finder the can pick labels.
-The value of the input will be the label ID.
+The label selector shows a label finder that can pick labels.
+The value of the input is the label ID.
 If `multiple` is set to `true`, the value is a list of label IDs.

 ![Screenshot of the label selector](/images/blueprints/selector-label.png)